Diving in The Bahamas

 Celebrated since the 17th century, Junkanoo has grown into a large, organized event with groups that compete for cash prizes for best music, best costume, best dancing, etc. Traditionally held on New Year’s Day, Boxing Day and Independence Day, parades are also held during the annual “Junkanoo Summer Festival” and the “Just Rush” competition.
 Many hotels also offer Junkanoo shows for their guests throughout the year.

-Electricity in the Bahamas is the same as the U.S. so all electronics are compatible.
-The international access code
+Electricity in the Bahamas is 120 volts/60 cycles, which is the same as the U.S. and all U.S. appliances are compatible. the country code/area code

 Language & Currency